 - Diuretics.
 These can help control swelling in the hands and feet called edema.

 The main goal of treatment is to keep you from needing dialysis or a kidney transplant.
 But either of those treatments can be lifesaving if your kidneys stop working well enough on their own.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.

 - Take steps to lower your blood pressure.
 This can help slow kidney damage from IgA nephropathy.
 Start with some healthy lifestyle changes.
 Limit how much sodium and fat you eat.
 Lose any extra weight.
 Get regular exercise.
 And if you drink alcohol, do so in moderation.
 Also take your blood pressure medicines as prescribed.

 - Keep track of your blood pressure at home.
 If your health care team asks you to do this, write down each blood pressure reading.
 Then bring the record with you to checkups.

 - Eat less protein.
 Ask your doctor if you should cut back on protein.
 This may help slow IgA nephropathy from becoming worse and protect your kidneys.

 Coping and support

-You might also benefit from joining a support group, which can provide both empathetic listening and helpful information.
-To find out about support groups in your area that deal with kidney disease, ask your doctor.
-Or contact the National Kidney Foundation (NKF) to learn about PEERS Lending Support, a national, telephone-based peer support program from NKF.
-Call 855-653-7337 to participate.
+It also might help to join a support group.
+You can meet other people who may understand what you're going through and share information with you.
+To find out about support groups in your area that deal with kidney disease, ask your health care team.
+Or contact the National Kidney Foundation (NKF) to learn about NKF Peers, a national, telephone-based peer support program.
+Call 855-NKF-PEER (855-653-7337) to join.

 Preparing for your appointment